rreece/rreece.github.io/outline-of-philosophy/physics.md

 -   Wuthrich, C. (2014).
 [Putnam looks at quantum mechanics (again and again)](https://arxiv.org/abs/1406.5737). [^Wuthrich2014]
 -   Allori, V. (2022).
 [What is it like to be a relativistic GRW theory?
 Or: Quantum mechanics and relativity, still in conflict after all these years](https://doi.org/10.1007/s10701-022-00595-5). [^Allori2022]

+Virtues:

+-   Tries to explain collapse stochastically.

 Criticisms:

 -   Collapse is arbitrary; $U$ vs $R$ operators; universal quantum theory $\Rightarrow$ Everett.
 -   Ignores decoherence?
 -   TODO: Look into how GRW can be relativistic.
+QFT?

 [^Allori2022]: @Allori_2022_What_is_it_like_to_be_a_relativistic_GRW_theory\.
 [^Bassi2005]: @Bassi_2005_Collapse_models_analysis_of_the_free_particle\.